danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 To conduct all manner of ministry and any manner of business within the private domain as seen fit by the Association founders and Trustees.

-The Spiritual Association/Church/Ministry defined by this Declaration is organized for worship, educational, spiritual freedom, faith and reliance upon GOD, and beneficent purposes, and is established under the exclusive jurisdiction of the **Ecclesiastical Law of Light Stream Ministry**, for furthering the uplifting and enlightenment of all people who voluntarily choose to associate with this ministry throughout the World and the betterment of life on planet Earth. **Light Stream Ministry must always remain an unincorporated and Private Ministry** dedicated to this purpose.
+The Spiritual Association/Church/Ministry defined by this Declaration is organized for worship, educational, spiritual freedom, faith and reliance upon SOURCE, and beneficent purposes, and is established under the exclusive jurisdiction of the **Ecclesiastical Law of Light Stream Ministry**, for furthering the uplifting and enlightenment of all people who voluntarily choose to associate with this ministry throughout the World and the betterment of life on planet Earth. **Light Stream Ministry must always remain an unincorporated and Private Ministry** dedicated to this purpose.

 ---